The iPhone-Mac unification dream is a step closer to reality

 Privacy

-The company doubled down on the sentiment on Monday, noting several times that it's data doesn't leave the device.
+The company returned to that sentiment Monday, noting several times that your data doesn't leave the device.
 That included references to data used by things like Apple Watch and Apple Maps.

-If you don't want to share your actual email, Apple also let's you share a randomized email that's unique to the app.

-Lastly, you can tell an app that it can track your location just once, and Apple is cracking down on info tracking based on Bluetooth and WiFi.
+And Apple is cracking down on info-tracking based on Bluetooth and Wi-Fi.

 "These security features are game-changing," said Maribel Lopez, an analyst at Lopez Research.

-Apple has for the past few years prided itself on how it protects your data, from fighting off the FBI in legal battles to how it keeps much of your information on your device, rather than send it over the cloud for processing.
+For years now, Apple has prided itself on how it protects your data, from fighting off the FBI in court to keeping much of your information on your device, rather than send it over the cloud for processing.

-The comments come after Facebook and Google each talked up privacy and the importance of your data.
-At its F8 conference, Facebook unveiled the mantra, "The future is private."
-Google executives at its I/O conference stressed that much of the data-crunching that happens occurs on your device and away from the cloud.
-Google CEO Sundar Pichai said "privacy cannot be a luxury good offered only to people who can afford to buy premium products and services."
+Privacy has been a theme for tech giants in the last month or so.
+Facebook and Google each talked up privacy and the importance of your data at their own developer events.
+At Facebook's F8 conference, for instance, the social network unveiled the mantra "The future is private."
+Google executives at the Google I/O conference stressed that much of the company's data-crunching occurs on your device and away from the cloud.
+Google CEO Sundar Pichai said "privacy cannot be a luxury good."

-Federighi, however, said he believed privacy is a "fundamental right" for everyone.
+Apple's Federighi said he believes privacy is a "fundamental right" for everyone.

 WWDC firehose

-So, while today's changes aren't as dramatic as, say, Batman and Iron Man teaming up to fight the forces of evil, it's a step in the right direction.
+If these changes aren't as dramatic as, say, Batman and Iron Man teaming up to fight the forces of evil, at least they're a step in the right direction.

 CNET's Shara Tibken contributed to this story.